The-Duchess/CS350-Summer2015/review.md

 > prim's algorithm

-> - start wit ha vertex, pull all neighbors out, and then check weight and if they reconnect things that are already connected then repeat until all vertices are checked
+> - start with a vertex, pull all neighbors out, and then check weight and if they reconnect things that are already connected then repeat until all vertices are checked

 > - running time O(elog(e))